Fellowships

 Home Hospice: Four Blocks

-During this rotation, Fellows become members of a hospice team and perform supervised home visits while participating in the medical oversight of the interdisciplinary plan of care.
-The population served is extremely diverse in terms of sociodemographics, culture, age, socioeconomic status, disease and treatment status, and other factors.
+The home hospice care rotation involves placement on the Manhattan, Bronx, or Queens community-based teams of MJHS Hospice and Palliative Care.
+In these block rotations, the Fellow will function as a member of the hospice team and will perform home visits while participating in the oversight and management of the interdisciplinary plan of care.
+The populations served by these teams are extremely diverse in terms of demographics, culture, age, socioeconomic status, terminal illnesses, and treatment status, among other factors.
 Each fellow will have the opportunity to care for both adult and pediatric hospice patients in the community.
+Preceptors for these rotations will be Fiona Bayne, MD, Damani Taylor, MD, Michael Mencias, MD and David Adlerstein, MD.

 Facility-Based Palliative Care: Two Blocks